Frisiavones

-The Frisiavones (also Frisaevones or Frisaebones) were a Germanic people living near the northern border of Gallia Belgica during the early first millennium AD.
+The Frisiavones (also Frisaevones or Frisaebones) were a people of Roman era Gaul living near the northern border of Gallia Belgica during the Roman Empire.
 Little is known about them, but they appear to have resided in the area of what is today the southern Netherlands, possibly in two distinct regions, one in the islands of the river deltas of Holland, and one to the southeast of it.

 Name

 Attestations

 Stone found at Melandra Castle, bearing the inscription "Velerius Vitalis, Centurion of the First Cohort of the Frisiavones".

 The name Frisiavones is only mentioned in one classical text, the Naturalis Historia by the Roman writer Pliny the Elder, published in 77 AD.
 In Roman-era epigraphy, however, it appears several times.
 The earliest inscriptions referring to the Frisiavones date back to the early 2nd century AD, and are found on votive, funerary and military monuments.
 Six Roman military diplomas in particular, issued by Roman emperors in Britain in the years 105–178 AD, complemented by five inscriptions found in Roman forts in Britain, mention a cohort named Frisiavonum or Frisiavon.

 Besides the purely graphic variation Frisaebones, an o-stem *Fris(i)avi may also be attested in the Matribus Frisavis Paternis and the dative singular Frisao, which is probably an inaccurate spelling of *Frisavo.